cashapp/misk/docs/developer-guide.md

 ## Wisp
 Wisp is a collection of kotlin modules providing various features and utilities, including config, logging, feature flags and more.
-The wisp modules contain no Dependency Injection code (i.e., no Guice), and back many Misk module implementations.
+It is basically extracted Misk functionality without Dependency Injection (i.e., no Guice).

 Learn more about [Wisp](../wisp/README.md).